-Our SENCo, Ms Badawi has a Postgradute Diploma in working with children with special educational needs.
-She provides ongoing training and advice to staff about special educational needs.
+Our SENCo, Mrs Eves attends ongoing training and provides continuing advice to staff about special educational needs.
 Staff working at St Philomena's have attended various training in working with children with Special Educational Needs.
 Members of staff also work together with specialists who come to the school to give advice on how best to support children with various special educational needs and disabilities and particularly closely with the speech and language therapist who attends the school most weeks.